• Home

 Why Geography Matters in Crypto PR

-Crypto projects operate globally, but media ecosystems do not.
-Each region has its own expectations around credibility, disclosure, tone, and technical depth.
+Crypto projects are global, but the media is not.
+Each place has its own rules and expectations when it comes to credibility, tone, and technical details.

 For broader context on how pricing aligns with long-term outcomes, this guide on crypto PR pricing and ROI benchmarks explains why geography is a core planning variable, not a secondary detail.

-One of the first decisions teams face is whether to pursue global visibility or focus on specific regions.
+The first decision PR teams have to make is whether to go for global attention or focus on specific regions.

 This increases preparation effort but reduces reputational risk.
 The crypto PR cost breakdown guide explains how editorial requirements directly affect execution cost across regions.